tfmf/scyllorm/README.md

 ## Contributing
 Found a bug?
 Want to add a feature?
 We welcome all contributions!
 Just open a PR and we'll review it as fas as humanly possible (or not)

+## Examples
+You can find examples in Typescript and Javascript inside the folder [src/examples](https://github.com/tfmf/scyllorm/tree/main/src/example)

 ## License
 GNU General Public License v3.0